abtieku/group4-project/README.md

 ## Questions to be Answered With the Data

-- What Features makes a Restaurant successful
+- What Features makes a Restaurant successful?
-- Can we accurately predict the success of a restaurant given these features
+- Can we accurately classify a restaurant by star ratings given these features?
-- What is the percentage for positive and negative reviews per state per category?
-- What are the top 5 restaurants in a state?
-- Can we accurately classify a restaurant by star rating given these features
+- Can we accurately predict the success of a restaurant given these features?

 ## Communication Protocols